The Modern Two-Tone Submariner 16613, 116613 and 126613 – An Overview

 It was in production until 2009 when it was replaced by the maxi-case Submariner reference 116613.
 Just recently, after 11 years in production, the model once again evolved and on September first, 2020 Rolex presented the newest Submariner reference 126613.
 Let us take a deeper look at the evolution of the modern Submariner Two-Tone watches.

-After 16803 was discontinued, which was only in production for 4 years and often is seen as a transitional-model, Rolex introduced the Submariner Two-Tone 16613LB and 16613LN.
-The model was equipped with a two-tone 18K gold and stainless steel oyster bracelet with a divers extension, an aluminum bezel insert, and was available with a blue dial and bezel insert.
-A black dial and bezel insert and was also offered with a rare Serti-dial which has diamonds and sapphires as the hour-markers.
+After 16803 was discontinued, which was only in production for 4 years and often is seen as a transitional model, Rolex introduced the Submariner Two-Tone 16613LB and 16613LN.
+The model was equipped with a two-tone 18K gold and stainless steel oyster bracelet with a divers extension, and an aluminum bezel insert, and was available with a blue dial and bezel insert.
+It was also available with a black dial and bezel insert as well as a rare Serti-dial which has diamonds and sapphires as the hour markers.

 Submariner 16613LB – Dial luminosity